 To obtain a marriage license in the City of Binghamton, the couple must apply in person.
 Each party must provide the following:

 - Application.
-A completed Marriage License Application.
+A completed Marriage License Application. (available at the City Clerk's Office)

 - Proof of Age.
 There are three types of documents which are accepted as Proof of Age: (1) original or certified copy of birth certificate; (3) original or certified copy naturalization record; or (4) census record.
 No substitutions for Proof of Age are allowed.